total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 const parsedData: number = JSON.parse('{"name": "Alice", "age": 30}');
 ```

 So, this is more 'type faith' than 'type safe'.
 We are hoping that `parsedData` is the type we expect it to be.
-We'll explore this idea more later in the book.
+This relies on us keeping the type annotation up to date with the actual data.

 ## Typing Functions